yostane/xamarin_guide/README.md

 }
 ```

 No surprise here.
-Note that we didn't map the ImageUrl property because we are going set there a different value later.
+Note that we didn't map the ImageUrl property since it is not present in the Json API.
+But we still need it for later use.
 The next step consists of downloading and parsing the Json file.

 If you remember, I already showed how to download a Json file and also how to parse it.
 Let's put that together in a `GetPostsAsync` method.
 Since this is more of a helper method, please define it in the `JsonPlaceholderHelper` static class and place it inside the **Helpers** folder.
 That's some clean organization :file_folder:.